filecoin-project/FIPs/FIPS/fip-f4_address_class.md

 - The address map in the init actor may now map multiple addresses to the same actor.
 Clients (especially dashboards) that aggregate/parse chain state will need to handle this case.
 - The code CID of a deployed actor may now change from the "embryo" code CID to an actual code CID.
 Implementations that cache code CIDs will need to handle this case.
 - This FIP introduces a new address class (`f4`).
 Implementations of the Filecoin addressing standard will need to handle parsing of this new address class.
-- Method 0 sends may now invoke the constructor of an _arbitrary_ actor, which may be costly relative to invoking the constructor of the account actor.
-This could break assumptions that sends are "basically free" in terms of gas and clients will have to handle this case appropriately.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for FIPs that are affecting consensus changes.
 Other FIPs can choose to include links to test cases if applicable.-->